nirajanacharya/Gantabya-Ride-Sharing-App/README.md

-# Gantabya Ride Sharing Web Application
+# Gantabya Ride Sharing Web Application inspired by Uber
+# For practice

 Welcome to Gantabya, a ride-sharing web application designed to connect users with captains for a seamless and efficient transportation experience.